Sodium Reactor Experiment

 Sodium Reactor Experiment - Overview

-Overview of the Sodium Reactor Experiment, or SRE, which suffered the worst meltdown in American history, releasing hundreds of times more radiation in the summer of 1959 than the more famous Three Mile Island disaster did twenty years later.
+Sodium Reactor Experiment, suffered worst partial meltdown in American history in 1959 releasing hundreds of times more radiation than Three Mile Island in 1979.

 Meltdown photos

-These photos are of the 1959 meltdown of the Sodium Reactor Experiment at the Santa Susana Field Laboratory near Los Angeles California.
-Several of these photos were taken by worker John Pace who is also seen in many of the images.
+1959 meltdown of Sodium Reactor Experiment.
+Several of photos were taken by worker John Pace who is also seen in many of the images.
+Pace survived.

 Sodium Reactor Experiment 2 - Construction

-Excavations and the building of the reactor's superstructure is seen in these photographs from 1955.
-Notable are the walls of the SRE's "High Bay" which are not fortified against radiation leaks.
+Excavations then building of reactor's superstructure in 1955.
+Walls of SRE's "High Bay" are not built for radiation leaks like newer fortified reactors.

 Sodium Reactor Experiment 3 - Construction